varunkukade/ReactNative-Intermediate-EventManagement/README.md

    1. Create an new account, Sign-in to existing account, Forgot password, Logout.
    2. After logged in - Update email, password, Name, mobile number, profile picture.
    3. Organise new event with event name, desc, date, time, location, fees(if any)
-   4. View all the events at one place.
+   4. View all the events at one place using pagination.
 View event details by clicking on each event.
 You can also delete the event.
    5. Add people to the event.
 Delete added people from the event.
-   6. View all people added in event at one place.
+   6. View all people added in event at one place using pagination.
 People are divided into 3 tabs (All people, people who have payment pending, people who have payement completed).
    7. You can move users in tab from pending to completed and viceversa.
 You can also remove the people from that event.

 App Screenshots: (If any color design mismatches in UI please ignore.
 I am Not very good at designing the ui😅)